Making friends and settling in

 Your Students' Union

-NTSU runs student social societies and arranges trips to famous places in the UK.
+NTSU runs student social societies and sports clubs, and arranges trips to famous places in the UK.

-The Students’ Union also represents you – they are there to make sure your voice is heard and international students are well represented.
+The Students’ Union also represents you – to make sure your voice is heard and international students are well represented.

 Every university in the UK has a student union, offering services and social activities to students.
 It's run by students, for students.